RestDocArchive/specification/specification.md

 The default representation of RestDoc is JSON with the custom MediaType ``application/x-restdoc+json``.
 In the following you find a textual definition of the RestDoc JSON representation.

-The root object consist of two object with the names "schema" and "headers" and an array "resources".
+The root object consist of two object with the names _schema_ and _headers_ and an array _resources_.

-The "schema" object contains objects with the schema URI as name and the schema definition as content.
-The content contains a field type with value "inline" or "url".
+The _schema_ object contains objects with the schema URI as name and the schema definition as content.
+The content contains a field type with value _inline_ or _url_.
 Inline schemas provide a schema object with inline JSON-Schema and URL schemas provide a field url with the URL of the schema document.

 ~~~~~ {.javascript}
   "schemas" : {